Skip to main content

 We handle errors transparently.
 If you spot a misclassified ruling outcome, an outdated statute citation, a wrong filing deadline, an incorrectly attributed party, or any other factual error, please submit a correction at /corrections.

-Corrections are reviewed by our editorial team.
+Correction submissions are evaluated individually.
 Verified fixes override the affected record and persist through subsequent re-ingest cycles.

 Conflicts of interest + editorial firewall